 Yes.
 Your webcam records you during the assessment.
 You cannot pause, go back, or use external resources.
 Ensure stable internet and a quiet environment.

 After passing the Solve, you'll face case interviews and PEI.
-Practice both with AI-powered simulations.
+Practice both with voice case simulations.

 Start Practicing